ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motor_extensions/Collision-Detection-Project.md

 ### SANS2D Tank
 The system was reanalysed for the SANS2D tank (https://github.com/ISISComputingGroup/IBEX/issues/4587).
 The following issues were found that made it unsuitable for an immediate solution:
 * By moving two objects towards each other you can get just within the above limits before it comes to a stop,  when inside these limits the CAM will halt all motion and not let you move the items apart again.
 [Ticket](https://github.com/ISISComputingGroup/IBEX/issues/5605)
-* When automatically setting limits the CAM is not intelligent enough to realise that an object is currently moving out of the way, this could be avoided by just not using autoset limits
+* When automatically setting limits the CAM is not intelligent enough to realise that an object is currently moving out of the way, this could be avoided by just not using automatically set limits

 ## System Overview